kubeflow/katib/docs/proposals/llm-hyperparameter-optimization-api.md

 		- model_provider_parameters: Parameters for providing the model.
 Compatible with model providers like HuggingFace.
 		- dataset_provider_parameters: Parameters for providing the dataset.
 Compatible with dataset providers like HuggingFace or S3.
 		- trainer_parameters: Parameters for configuring the training process, including settings for hyperparameters search space.
+		- storage_config: Configuration for Storage Initializer PVC to download pre-trained model and dataset.
+		- objective: Objective function that Katib uses to train the model.
+		- base_image: Image to use when executing the objective function.
 		- algorithm_name: Tuning algorithm name (e.g., 'random', 'bayesian').
 		- algorithm_settings: Settings for the tuning algorithm.
 		- objective_metric_name: Primary metric to optimize.